 Allowing some of the hot air to escape keeps steam from building up too much pressure inside your blending vessel, and helps you to avoid any hot, messy kitchen explosions!

+Enjoy!
 Use as an enchilada or taco sauce, quesadilla dip, or to compliment another Mexican dish of your choice!
-This is also the sauce used in making Beef Birria Tacos and Chicken Birria Tacos.

 - 8 Guajillo chiles, stem and seeds removed